kidonng/scoop-docs/package/docs/docs/concepts/Persistent-data.md

 ### Definition

-The `persist` definition can be a string if only one item is needed or an array for multiple items.
+The `persist` definition can be string if only one item is needed or an array for multiple items.

 Optionally an item can have a different name inside the data directory: